kaorlol/dfl-cli/README.md

 ## Supported

-Twitch: Clips and VODs.
+Twitch: Clips and VODs.\
+Youtube: Videos.

 ## Soon To Be Added

-Youtube: shorts, videos.
+Youtube: shorts.

 Also will be adding a mp3 arg to the downloader to download the mp3 instead.